A family of symmetric functions associated with Stirling permutations: The case of standard permutations of

 \subsection{Combinatorial interpretation of the multiplicative inverse}

-We call a \emph{word} a permutation of some finite label set $A\subset \PP$, i.e., a string of labels in $\PP$ that contains no repeated letters.
-For example, $1243$ and $2147$ are both examples of words but $122$ is not since the label $2$ is repeated.
-In particular any label by itself and the empty word $\emptyset$ are considered words.
-For any two words $w_1$ and $w_2$ that have disjoint label sets $A_1,A_2 \subset \PP$ we define the \emph{product} $w_1w_2$ to be the word with label set $A_1 \cup A_2$ constructed by concatenation.
+We consider permutations of any finite label set $A\subset \PP$.
+In particular any label by itself and the empty word $\emptyset$ are examples of permutations.
+For any two permutations $w_1$ and $w_2$ that have disjoint label sets $A_1,A_2 \subset \PP$ we define the \emph{product} $w_1w_2$ to be the permutation with label set $A_1 \cup A_2$ constructed by concatenation.
 If these conditions are not satisfied the product is not defined.
 For example if $w_1=1345$ and $w_2=276$ then $w_1w_2=1345276$.
 Note that the product is associative and so expressions like $w_1w_2\cdots w_k$ are well defined.
-Two words $w_1$ and $w_2$ with label sets $A_1, A_2 \subset \PP$ such that $|A_1|=|A_2|$ are said to be \emph{equivalent}, and we write $w_1\sim w_2$, if we can obtain $w_2$ from $w_1$ by replacing the labels in $w_1$ according to the unique order preserving bijection between $A_1$ and $A_2$.
-If $\A$ is a set of words, $\A$ is said to have the \emph{label substitution property} if whenever $w_1\sim w_2$ then $w_1 \in \A$ if and only if $w_2 \in \A$.
-In a set $\A$ of words, we call a word $w \in \A$ \emph{irreducible} if $w$ is a nonempty word such that $w=w_1w_2$ and $w_1,w_2 \in \A$ imply either $w_1=w$ or $w_2=w$, i.e., a word that cannot be decomposed as the concatenation of other words in $\A$.
-A set $\A$ of words is said to have the \emph{unique decomposition property} if all its words are irreducible.
-A set $\A$ of words that has the label substitution property and the unique decomposition property is called an \emph{alphabet} and its elements are called the \emph{letters} of the alphabet.
-The set of words (including the empty word) that can be constructed as the product of letters in $\A$ is denoted $\A^*$.
+Two permutations $w_1$ and $w_2$ with label sets $A_1, A_2 \subset \PP$ such that $|A_1|=|A_2|$ are said to be \emph{equivalent}, and we write $w_1\sim w_2$, if we can obtain $w_2$ from $w_1$ by replacing the labels in $w_1$ according to the unique order preserving bijection between $A_1$ and $A_2$.
+If $\A$ is a set of permutations, $\A$ is said to have the \emph{label substitution property} if whenever $w_1\sim w_2$ then $w_1 \in \A$ if and only if $w_2 \in \A$.
+In a set $\A$ of permutations, we call $w \in \A$ \emph{irreducible} if $w$ is a nonempty permutation such that $w=w_1w_2$ and $w_1,w_2 \in \A$ imply either $w_1=w$ or $w_2=w$, i.e., a permutation that cannot be decomposed as the concatenation of other permutations in $\A$.
+A set $\A$ of permutations is said to have the \emph{unique decomposition property} if all its permutations are irreducible.
+We call an \emph{alphabet} a set $\A$ of permutations that has the label substitution property and the unique decomposition property.
+The elements of $\A$ are called the \emph{letters} of the alphabet.
+The set of permutations (including the empty permutation) that can be constructed as the product of letters in $\A$ is denoted $\A^*$.
 We can also consider alphabets $\A_S$ that are formed by colored letters, i.e., pairs $(a,s)$ where $a\in \A$ and $s \in S$ for some set $S$.
 We call a \emph{link} the product of two (colored) letters.
-The set of links is then $\A_S \times \A_S$.
+Assume that the set $\A_S$ of colored letters is partitioned into equivalence classes and let $K$ be the set of equivalence classes.
+For a permutation $w \in \A_S^*$ we denote by $m_j(w)$ the number of letters from the class $j \in K$ that are present in $w$ and $|w|:=\sum_{j\in K}m_j(w)$ the \emph{length} of $w$.
+Consider a partition of the set of links into two parts that we call the \emph{allowed links} $\L(\A_S)$ and \emph{forbidden links} $\overline{\L(\A_S)}$.
+Let $\W_S^n$ be the set of permutations with underlying label set $[n]$ for $n \ge 0$ constructed with only allowed links and let $\overline{\W_S}^n$ the ones constructed using only forbidden links.
+Define $\W_S=\cup_{n\ge 0} \W_S^n$ and $\overline{\W_S}=\cup_{n\ge 0} \overline{\W_S}^n$.
+In particular, $\W_S^0=\overline{\W_S}^0=\emptyset$ and we consider letters in $\A_S$ as if they are both in $\W_S$ and $\overline{\W_S}$.